-- a.
-Recommended Termination of Unused Interface: - USB data pads (USB0PP and USB0PN) left open - USB PHY power rails VDDUSB33 and VDDUSB0P9 connected to ground - DSI TX data and clock pads left open - b.
+- USB data pads (USB0PP and USB0PN) left open

+- USB PHY power rails VDDUSB33 and VDDUSB0P9 connected to ground

+- DSI TX data and clock pads left open - b.
 Grounding VDDH2 while VDDP/VDDH/VDDA are powered will result in excess current draw and can have long term reliability implications. - c.
 To reduce power consumption and supply noise, VDDAUDA should be tied to a supply within the VDDAUDA operating range when not using either the Low Power Analog Audio Interface module or the high-speed XTALHS crystal clock (any mode), which are powered by the VDDAUDA supply.
 In this specific scenario, the VDDAUDA supply does not need to meet the noise/PSRR conditions as required when any component/module supplied by VDDAUDA is active. - d.
 On Apollo4 Blue Plus KXR package, the pins used for Bluetooth Low Energy Controller communication, GPIO52 GPIO55, are powered from the VDDAUDD rail.
 As such, VDDAUDD is required for Bluetooth operation and must be at the same voltage level as VDDH. - e.
-The Bluetooth Low Energy radio IC is a separate die co-packaged with Apollo4 in the Blue BGA.
-The internal I/O interface pads to the BLEC (Apollo4 Blue GPIO52-GPIO55) are not needed and have no impact until after the BLEC powers up/boots. - f.
+The Bluetooth Low Energy radio IC is a separate die co-packaged with Apollo4 on the Blue BGAs.
+The internal I/O interface pads to the BLEC for controlling the module are GPIO52-GPIO55 on the KXR package of the Apollo4 Blue Plus and on the Apollo4 Blue Lite.
+GPIO52-55 are otherwise exposed and available for use on the Apollo4 Blue Plus KBR package and the original Apollo4 Blue, as well as on any non-Blue Apollo4 family BGA.

+f.
 Although it is recommended to power-up VDDUSB33 and VDDUSB0P9 together only when USB is to be used, it is possible to keep VDDUSB33 powered at all times.
-In which case it is required that a 2 M? pull-down resistor be included on each of the USB data lines to prevent leakage current.
+In which case it is required that a 2 MΩ pull-down resistor be included on each of the USB data lines to prevent leakage current.
 Note that in all cases, the USB internal power rail (VCCCORE controlled by software) must be enabled by software before external power is applied to VDDUSB0P9.

-30.2.4 Recommended External Components for the Buck Converters
+30.2.4 Recommended External Components for the Buck Converters a.
+SIMO Buck Inductor (connected between SIMOBUCK_SW and SIMOBUCK_SWSEL):